Stvff/Unfurl/readme.md

 A careful reader might notice that the M-configuration can serve as the readhead itself, but it is good for readability to give an indication of which symbol is currently 'under' the readhead.\
-Notably, this most recent example is already a pretty direct transcription of a Turing machine.
+Notably, this last example is already a pretty direct transcription of a Turing machine.
 Indeed, we now have all the tools to start generalizing.

 ### 2.2- General technique for converting a Turing machine to Unfurl substitution rules
 There is of course more than one way to do this, but the technique layed out here approaches optimal.

 #### 2.2.1- Query formatting
 The query can consist of any number of symbols from the alphabet, but should have 'end-markers' on both ends.
 For example: